 Closing air vents in a room in your home that’s seldom used during the winter in most cases will not save energy.
-This is surprising news for many people who may close off the forced-air heating vents to an unused spare bedroom, bathroom or storage area during the winter months in Edwardsville, Glen Carbon and other parts of Metro East Illinois.
+This is surprising news for many people who may close off the forced-air heating vents to an unused spare bedroom, bathroom or storage area during the winter months in Edwardsville, Glen Carbon, and other parts of Metro East Illinois.

 A study by the Lawrence Berkeley National Laboratory found that closing air vents in unused rooms actually made the heating system work harder since it was still trying to push warm air through the closed vents.
-This did not save energy.

 When you close off the supply air vents in a room, the return vent or register is still sucking air into the return ductwork.
 This depressurizes the room, which causes outside air to rush inside through cracks and openings in windows or doors.
 The colder outside air will find its way into adjoining rooms as well, forcing your heating system to work harder.

 Warm air that’s blown toward the closed-off room will force open weak connections in ductwork and back up into the basement or crawlspace, so it’s not going where it’s needed.
 This wasted heat increases the need for the heating system to work harder to compensate.

 [cta href=”https://www.ernstheating.com/contact_us/” main_cont=”Contact Us to Learn More “]

 Redirecting Airflow from Other Rooms

 Instead of closing air vents completely to help heat or cool other rooms, try closing vents in upper rooms partially.